biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/injective-test-tube.md

 ### Debugging

-In your contract code, if you want to debug, you can use [`deps.api.debug(..)`](https://docs.rs/cosmwasm-std/latest/cosmwasm_std/trait.Api.html#tymethod.debug) which will print the debug message to stdout. `wasmd` disabled this by default but `BiyaliquidTestApp` allows stdout emission so that you can debug your smart contract while running tests.
+In your contract code, if you want to debug, you can use [`deps.api.debug(..)`](https://docs.rs/cosmwasm-std/latest/cosmwasm_std/trait.Api.html#tymethod.debug) which will print the debug message to stdout. `wasmd` disabled this by default but `BiyachainTestApp` allows stdout emission so that you can debug your smart contract while running tests.

 ### Using Module Wrapper